Michael Chiklis: Personal life

 Chiklis married Michelle Moran on June 21, 1992, and they have two daughters: Autumn, born on October 9, 1993, and Odessa, born on March 26, 1999.
 Autumn played Vic Mackey's daughter Cassidy on The Shield.

 A lifelong comic book fan who especially enjoyed the Fantastic Four prior to his role as Ben Grimm, it was reported in 2010 that Chiklis rarely turns down an autograph request from children.

 Chiklis is a fan of the Boston Celtics, Boston Red Sox, New England Patriots, and the Boston Bruins, was interviewed for the HBO documentary The Curse of the Bambino about the Red Sox's long struggle to win the World Series, and narrated the video introduction of the New England Patriots in Super Bowl XXXIX.

 Chiklis is also an accomplished musician, specializing in drums and vocals, but also playing guitar and bass.
 He is a member of several performing bands in the Boston area such as The Surgeon General, Best Kept Secret, and Double Talk.
 He has starred in and produced films through his own production company, Extravaganza.

 In 2011, Chiklis and his band MCB released their first single "Til I Come Home", a tribute song to the soldiers overseas.
 The song was used in his TV series No Ordinary Family in 2011.
 MCB's prior music includes another single, "Make Me High", written for the independent film High School (2010), starring Chiklis, Adrien Brody, Colin Hanks, and Matt Bush; the single was released in spring 2011.

 Following his stint on American Horror Story: Freak Show, Chiklis told Larry King that he did not enjoy working on the show: "That was one of the darkest years of my career.
 It was, I think, it's one thing to do a horror film in the context of like two months or something like that, but to live in that for six months it just became, I don't know.
 Maybe it's because I'm an empathetic person, and I just sometimes start to take things on.
 But it was so dark, and it was so nasty."

 Philanthropy

-Chiklis has participated in celebrity Texas hold 'em tournaments to benefit comedian Brad Garrett's charity foundation, Maximum Hope.
+Chiklis has participated in celebrity Texas hold 'em poker tournaments to benefit comedian Brad Garrett's charity foundation, Maximum Hope.
 Chiklis has worked closely with many different charities over the years including The Children's Lifesaving Foundation, Alzheimer's Association, Autism Speaks and the Revlon Run Walk.